-Is it Better to Donate or Sell a Car?
+Is It Better to Donate or Sell a Car?

 Are you thinking of donating a car to charity?
 While donating a car is an easy way to quickly get an old vehicle off your hands, you have to be sure you are doing it for the right reasons.
-Contrary to popular belief, donating a car will not give you a huge tax break, so if you are in it for the money, it might pay to sell your car a traditional way.
+Contrary to popular belief, donating a car will not give you a huge tax break, so if you are in it for the money, it might pay to sell your car a more traditional way.

 Pros of Donating a Car

 Most charities will take anything.
 While not every dealer or private buyer will take an old clunker, charities are often happy to take a car in almost any condition.
 They will often even tow it away for you if it is too old to run on its own.
 It is a straightforward process.
 If you want to donate a car, simply call a car donation charity and someone will come to pick up the car at your house.

 You will likely be eligible for tax benefits for making a donation to charity.
 And you can enjoy the satisfaction of setting aside money for a charity you love and respect.
 Even your old clunker might fetch a few hundred dollars for the charity at the salvage yard.

 In order to be eligible for a tax deduction, you will just need documentation from the charity to prove you transferred the title into its name and that it has accepted the donation.

 There are some downsides to donating, though.
 It can be a hassle to actually reap your tax benefits.
 The paperwork is complicated and sometimes not worth the trouble.
 You will need to carefully select the right type of charity, find the fair market value of your car, figure out how the charity will make use of your vehicle, acquire a Form 1098-C, and you (or your accountant) will need to read IRS Publication 78—not exactly light reading material.